-During the SIHH 2009 international watch exhibition, JLC, one of the Real Swiss Manufactures still producing their own tiny ticking masterpieces, has revealed its new highly sophisticated Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs men’s diving watch.
+During the SIHH 2009 international watch exhibition, JLC, one of the few Real Swiss Manufactures still producing their own tiny ticking masterpieces, has revealed its new highly sophisticated Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs (ref.
+Q1852670) men’s diving wristwatch.

 Presented in a large 18-carat pink gold case whole 46 millimeters in diameter, the new Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs features a mechanical depth gauge hidden inside an ominous-looking compression chamber on the left side of the timekeeper’s body.

 The depth gauge is basically a blackened steel membrane that contracts or expands as the water pressure rises and falls and transmits its movement to a centrally located hand that indicates current depth at a special scale that replaces the usual minute track.

 As you can see on the photo, the scale is graduated only from zero to 80 meters, although the watch is officially rated at more impressive 300 meters (30 ATM.)